A general framework for circular local likelihood regression: Introduction

 \section{Introduction}

 Classical statistical techniques are usually devised for modeling data taking values in euclidean spaces.
 However, with modern measurement tools it is possible to obtain data that, for a complete analysis, require embedding in other spaces beyond the euclidean context \citep{Patrangenaru_Ellingson2016}.
-This is the case of circular data, which have received considerable attention in recent years \citep{Jammalamadaka_SenGupta2001,Pewsey_etal2013}.
-See, for the more general case of directional data, \citet{Mardia_Jupp2000} and \citet{Ley_Verdebout2017}.
+This is the case of circular data, which have received marked attention in recent years \citep{Jammalamadaka_SenGupta2001,Pewsey_etal2013}.
+See, for the more general case of hyperspherical or directional data, \citet{Mardia_Jupp2000} and \citet{Ley_Verdebout2017}.

 An interesting problem involving circular data is to estimate a regression function when the covariate is of a circular nature.
 Several parametric models for this setting are described in \citet[][Ch.
 8]{Jammalamadaka_SenGupta2001}.
 However, these parametric models are often either not flexible enough, or include a large number of parameters to estimate.
 In order to overcome these problems, \citet{DiMarzioetal2009} proposed a kernel-type estimator of the regression function based on a local sine-polynomial, and its performance in practice was studied by \citet{Oliveira_etal_2013}.
-Generalizations for a directional covariate were proposed by \citet{DiMarzio_etal_2014} and \citet{Garcia-Portugues_etal_2016}.
-Regarding other regression scenarios involving circular predictors, \citet{DiMarzio2018} proposed a kernel-type logistic regression for circular predictors, focusing on classification purposes.
+Generalizations for a hyperspherical covariate were proposed by \citet{DiMarzio_etal_2014} and \citet{Garcia-Portugues_etal_2016}.
+Regarding other regression scenarios involving circular predictors, \citet{DiMarzio2018} proposed a kernel-type logistic regression, focusing on classification purposes.